ReflectionHLE/ReflectionHLE/README.md

 ---------
 Changelog
 ---------

+??? ??, 2015 (v0.13.0):
+- A minor breaking change: The disablesndsubsystem setting was changed to sndsubsystem, for avoiding double negatives and being more consistent with newly added code (the launcher).
+- A new launcher is now in.
+By default, it is shown before starting any game, but command line arguments can be used to skip it.
+It is now the way to configure the Reflection Keen ports as an alternative to manually editing cfg files.
+This may be mostly useful for configuring game controllers with the modern controller scheme, but not only.
+- Reflection Keen may detect and use existing game installations from more than one location: Current working directory, GOG.com installation of the Catacombs for windows, or a directory manually selected from the launcher.
+There are also checksum and filesize validations for game data.
+- Embedded resources like MAPHEAD.KDR are now written externally.
+They can be extracted from original DOS executables automatically and then used by Reflection Keen.
+However, the games still behave as if these resources were linked into the EXEs.
+For each game, they're loaded to memory by Reflection Keen before entering the game's main function.
+- Some Reflection Keen EXEs unifications were made.
+To summarize, there's now a single EXE per game, possibly supporting multiple original versions of the game.
+- Due to the above change, new files are now written to separate directories, based on the game version.
+- Files can be accessed by filenames in a case insensitive-manner.
+Case sensitivity still applies to folder names, though!
+- By default, the Reflection Keen cfg files are now written to a specific directory depending on the current user.
+It may be overridden using the -cfgdir command-line argument.
+For instance, on Linux, the default location is
+$XDG_CONFIG_HOME/reflection-keen, if $XDG_CONFIG_HOME is defined
+and filled, or ~/.config/reflection-keen otherwise.
+- Reflection Keen looks for gamecontrollerdb.txt in the same place where the cfg files are stored.
+- Other files are similarly written to a possible different directory depending on the current user, by default. -datadir can be specified to override this.
+For another Linux example, the default location is $XDG_DATA_HOME/reflection-keen or ~/.local/share/reflection-keen.
+- Improvements were made to the modern game controller scheme.
+The ability to configure it from the newly added launcher is one thing, but there's more.
+Some of these may be a bit too technical, but a clear example may be the ability to show an on-screen keyboard for entering debug keys (e.g., cheat codes).
+- As a consequence, the modern game controller scheme is now the default.
+- Changes were made to "key repeat/delay" behaviors.
+These are now done in software (using SDL_GetTicks for timing), and should be similar while using a game controller in the launcher.
+This is also the case while using a controller in-game with the modern controller scheme, as long as keyboard key presses are emulated internally, or an on-screen keyboard is in use.
+- While a bit technical, BE_SDL* functions were renamed BE_ST*, emphasizing the fact they may contain platform/framework specific code, but it doesn't have to be SDL (e.g., in case there's no available port of SDL on some platform).
+Filenames were similarly renamed, so there are now be_st.h, be_st_sdl.h and be_st_sdl*.c.
+- More fixes and other changes.

 Mar 13, 2015 (v0.10.0):
 - After some time of not having one title covering the whole codebase,